 Applicants affected by travel restrictions who have applied for a work permit may withdraw and receive a refund.

-New applications for permanent residence will continue as usual.
+New applications for permanent residence will continue as usual, although it is possible that Express Entry draws will be suspended.
 If unable to provide a required document such as a Medical Confirmation or Police Certificate due to service disruptions as a result of COVID-19, applicants must provide a letter of explanation in order for their application to be deemed complete pursuant to R10 of the Immigration, Refugee Protection Regulations.
-In this instance, IRCC will provide a 90 day extension to provide that missing but required document.
+In this instance, IRCC will provide a 90 day extension to provide the required document.
 Further extensions are available if required.

 All in-person landing interviews have been cancelled until April 13, 2020.
 Previously scheduled in-person landing interviews will be conducted by phone.
 IRCC will contact the applicant and Representative to confirm the date and time of the phone-landing.